tribushevsky/playermaker/README.md

 ## Bonus features

 - Dark/Light mode is applied based on the device's system settings;
+- Dependency Injection integration for serives and modules;
 - Sorting feature is available on the Favorites List screen;
 - Localization is supported for three languages: English, Russian, and Belarusian.
 The language changes automatically according to the device's language settings;
 - Code generation for resources (images, colors, fonts, and localizations).
 Improves development efficiency and ensures type safety, eliminating resource-related compilation errors in production.